Plant-Based Protein Sources

 When you're starting out with raw food it's tempting to try preparing meals using raw beans, peas and lentils straight away (after soaking and sprouting them first) but, I personally found it overwhelming doing it all at once.
 While you're experimenting with new recipes it's easier and quicker buying these in your local supermarket already cooked.

-Of course, by all means, do get into soaking and sprouting and preparing from scratch if you want to but, we’re not necessarily going for perfection here.
+Of course, by all means, do get into a raw food diet by soaking and sprouting and preparing your dishes from scratch if you want to but, we’re not necessarily going for perfection here.

 Positive action, small steps.